-Investigators working to determine cause of house fire near Florida St
+Firefighters save dog from burning home Sunday

 Latest Weather Blog

-BATON ROUGE - Fire investigators are working to determine the cause of a house fire off of North Boulevard, near Florida Street.
+BATON ROUGE - Firefighters saved a dog from a house fire between Government Street and North Boulevard on Sunday.

-Firefighters arrived on the scene to find heavy fire coming from the home's front room.
+Firefighters from the Baton Rouge Fire Department arrived to the home along East Drive around noon to find smoke coming out of the front room.

-No one was located in the home, however, a dog was rescued from the residence.

-The fire destroyed the front two rooms while the rest of the house sustained heavy smoke and water damage.
+The fire department says no one was home when the fire started, but crews worked to rescue a dog.

 Trending News